Next.js Discord

 I won’t know for sure until I put this change live to the masses.
 I’ll probably do that later tonight (EST time zone) or tomorrow morning

 @Cuvier’s Dwarf Caiman So far so good, I don’t see any errors.
 I do see a ton of release event logs from @vercel/functions though.
 I’m on v3.3.6 of that package.
+Perhaps something to do with it logging Prisma releasing the db connections?

 good to know, yeah those release logs are probably Prisma connections cleaning up properly now.
 Let me know how the prod deploy goes, good luck!